Department of Official Language: History

 Amit Shah presents 12th Volume of the Official Language Committee’s Report to the President of India Droupadi Murmu in 2023.

-The official languages of British India were English, Urdu and later Hindi, with English being used for purposes at the central level.
+The official languages of British India were English, Urdu and later Hindustani, with English being used for purposes at the central level.
 The Indian constitution adopted in 1950 envisaged that English would be phased out in favour of Hindi, over a fifteen-year period, but gave Parliament the power to, by law, provide for the continued use of English even thereafter.
 Plans to make Hindi the sole official language of the Republic were met with resistance in many parts of the country.
 English and Hindi continue to be used today, in combination with others (at the central level and in some states) official languages.

 The legal framework governing the use of languages for official purpose currently is the Official Languages Act, 1963, the Official Language Rules, 1976, and various state laws, as well as rules and regulations made by the central government and the states.